TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 taito init                                                              # Deploy to local db
 ```

-The deploy script creates the column, the verify script verifies that the column exists, and the revert script reverts the changes by dropping the column.
+The *deploy.sql* script creates the column, the *verify.sql* script verifies that the column exists, and the *revert.sql* script reverts the changes by dropping the column.
 You can find example deploy, revert and verify scripts in the `database/` directory.
 Note that you can also add multiple columns in a single migration script, if necessary.
 See [Sqitch tutorial for PostgreSQL](https://metacpan.org/pod/sqitchtutorial) if you need further instructions.

 The upside of this approach is that the new column is deployed to all environments automatically.
 Other developers need to run `taito init` manually, but `taito init --clean` is not required, and therefore all data is preserved.

 TODO example: posts-images

-#### b) Without migrations
+#### b) By modifying existing scripts

 Add a new column to your newly created database table by modifying the existing deploy script directly: